elseboy/the-algorithm/python-alg/common/Note.md

    Loop over both strings and start to do plus from the end, get single `x`, `y`, and set `total = x + y + carry`, then get `carry = total // 10` and `digit = total % 10`, then just insert it, like `res.insert(0, digit)`.

-4. Restore IP Addresses

-   Mark

-5. String to Integer (atoi)

-6. Compare Version Numbers
+4. Compare Version Numbers

-7. Reverse Words in a String
+5. Reverse Words in a String

-8. Multiply Strings
+6. Multiply Strings

-9. Longest Common Prefix
+7. Longest Common Prefix

-10. Group Anagrams
+8. Group Anagrams

-11. Valid Parentheses
+9. Valid Parentheses

-12. Longest Substring Without Repeating Characters
+10. Longest Substring Without Repeating Characters

 # Linked List